 - Meta Key: The meta key field is set automatically.
 But you can change it if you want.
 A good rule of thumb for the Meta Key field is never use the same key for multiple fields.

 - Help Text: This field lets you add instructions.
 For example, an Age field, you may want to instruct your users to use their birth certificate birthdates.
 Put this instruction in the help text field before posting and your users will see the instruction shown at the bottom of the field.

 - Required: If you choose no, this field will become an optional field.
 The users may or may not fill it.
 But if you choose yes, every user must fill this field before submitting.

 - Size: You can also set a limit by using this field.
-Pick an input number for the field and you are good to go.

 After you are done, save the form and click on the Preview option at the top right corner of your screen.
 It will open a new window with your form’s preview.